keksiqc/privacy/README.md

 3. **Configuration Files**: To use the uBlock Origin settings:
    - Download the [uBlock settings file](configs/ublock.txt)
    - Import the file in uBlock Origin

+## Contributions
+Contributions to this project are welcome!
+Here's how you can help:

+1. Fork the repository
+2. Create a new branch for your changes
+3. Make your changes and commit them with a clear description
+4. Open a pull request with a detailed explanation of your changes

+Please ensure your contributions align with the project's goal of enhancing privacy and security.

 ## Acknowledgements